Limited Ingredient Foods For Your Dog’s Diet Restrictions

 Since they skirt the major allergens such as soy and wheat, I still believe that Blue Buffalo is one of the best you can look at.

-If your dog is struggling with their diet, but you’re worried about being able to afford a special diet, you might want to consider Natural Balance’s limited ingredient dog foods.
+If you’re worried about being able to afford a special diet, you might consider Natural Balance.

-There’s a few things I dislike about natural balance, the primary one being that they include more potato in their formula then they do meat.
+There’s a few things I dislike – the primary one being that they include more potato in their formula then they do meat.